After a diagnosis of prostate cancer

-Active surveillance is sometimes a valid option and your doctor will ‘watch and wait’.
-Some prostate cancers are slow growing and occur in older men, so they are not always a threat to life.
-The possible side-effects of treatment such as surgery may have more impact on your life than the cancer.
-You will still need regular prostate tests, which may include repeated biopsies, to make sure things haven’t changed.
+Active surveillance is sometimes a valid option and is a way of monitoring prostate cancer when it isn’t causing symptoms or problems.
+This form of treatment may be suggested by your doctor if the cancer is small and slow growing and it’s unlikely to spread.
+The possible side effects of treatment such as surgery may have more impact on your life than the cancer.
+You will still need regular prostate tests, which may include repeated biopsies, to make sure things haven't changed.

 Surgery involves the removal of the prostate (prostatectomy), and sometimes the surrounding tissue.
-Surgery requires on average three to six days in hospital, followed by a six week recovery period.
+Surgery requires on average three to six days in hospital, followed by a four to six week recovery period.

 Surgery is an option if you have localised prostate cancer (the cancer has not spread outside the prostate gland) and you are fit for surgery.
 Once the cancer has spread outside the prostate gland, surgery is not normally an option, however other treatments are available.

-Radiation therapy uses X-rays to destroy cancer cells.
+Radiation therapy (radiotherapy) uses x-rays to destroy cancer cells.
 Radiation therapy may be recommended to treat localised prostate cancer.
 It may be used instead of surgery or in combination with surgery.
 It can also be used to reduce the size of the cancer and relieve pain, discomfort or other symptoms.

-Hormone treatment involves reducing the male hormone, testosterone, to help slow the growth of the cancer.
+Androgen deprivation therapy (Hormone treatment) involves reducing the male hormone, testosterone, to help slow the growth of the cancer.
 This is done by using drugs that stop the release of hormones that cause the testicles to produce testosterone.
-This is an option where the cancer has spread, or if you are unsuitable for other surgery or radiation therapy.
-Hormone manipulation is not a cure for localised prostate cancer, however it will usually stop the prostate cancer from growing.
-This remission can last several years.
+This is an option where the cancer has spread, or if you are unsuitable for surgery or radiation therapy.
+This is the main treatment for advanced prostate cancer.

 Chemotherapy may not be routinely used when prostate cancer is first diagnosed, however may be offered if the cancer spreads and other treatments have not been effective.